doctor3w/Dance-Dance-Evolution/docs/index.md

 * Soldering protoboards
 * Testing and modeling wavelet transforms in MATLAB
 * Finding and working with a suitable DWT library
-* Writing C implementation of beat detection
+* C implementation of beat detection

 ---